Home Buyers Inspection (Pre-Purchase Home Inspection)

 Maintenance Home Inspections

 We recommend a Home Maintenance Inspection at minimum every three years.
-We have found that many clients hire us to inspect elderly parent’s homes, rent properties and vacation homes.
+We have found that many clients hire us to inspect elderly parent’s homes, rental properties, and vacation homes.

 Take control of your home repair budget and improve your ability to communicate with contractors by hiring A-Pro Kansas City Home Inspectors to conduct a Home Maintenance Inspection and get a free Home Maintenance Inspection checklist.